The Electome: Fueling the Horse Race of Ideas in the 2016 Election

 Ivan Sysoev, Anneli Hershman, Mina Soltangheis, Eric Chu, Juliana Nazarè, Nazmus Saquib, Sneha Priscilla Makini, Preeta Bansal and Deb Roy

 While there are a number of literacy technology solutions developed for individuals, the role of social — or networked — literacy learning is less explored.
 We believe that literacy is an inherently social activity that is best learned within a supportive community network including peers, teachers and parents.
-By designing an approach that is child-driven and machine-guided, we hope to empower human learning networks in order to establish an engaging and effective medium for literacy development while enhancing personal, creative, and expressive interactions within communities.
+By designing an approach that is child-driven and machine-guided, the Playful Words project aims to empower human learning networks in order to establish an engaging and effective medium for literacy development while enhancing personal, creative, and expressive interactions within communities.
 We are planning to pilot and deploy our system initially in the Boston area with a focus on low-income families where the need for literacy support is particularly acute.
 We aim to create a cross-age peer-tutoring program to engage students from different communities in socially collaborative, self-expressive, and playful literacy learning opportunities via mobile devices.

 The Foodome: Building a Comprehensive Knowledge Graph of Food